revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-148. What are the elements the GraphX library works with, and how are they created from an RDD?
+148.What are the elements the GraphX library works with, and how are they created from an RDD?
 Complete the following code to calculate the page ranks.

 ```Input```
 ```python